Twenkid/Theory-of-Universe-and-Mind/README.md

 ![image](https://github.com/Twenkid/Theory-of-Universe-and-Mind/assets/23367640/fca98398-1342-476d-b6db-a6aa454e6677)
 ![image](https://github.com/Twenkid/Theory-of-Universe-and-Mind/assets/23367640/22527520-86e9-4f9f-8afa-ee487718a78a)

+* The "red eye" photo is from the final of the competition "Famelab", 2009.
+The right picture was taken in the spring of 2004, about the time "Universe and Mind 4" was published.

 See also this simple generalisations about what embodiment is/could be from an AGI design POV:
 **"Embodiment is just coordinate spaces, interactivity and modalities - not a mystery", Arnaudov 2011**: https://artificial-mind.blogspot.com/2011/12/embodiment-is-just-coordinate-spaces.html
 The bullet points there are: